-The program has educational agreements with two major health and academic institutions in Lebanon: Makassed General Hospital and the Central Military Hospital.
-Through these agreements, the program ensures exposure to a bigger and more diverse patient population.
+The program has educational agreements with one major health and academic institution in Lebanon: The Central Military Hospital.
+Through this agreement, the program ensures exposure to a bigger and more diverse patient population.
 The program is also seeking to expand its collaborations in Lebanon and abroad to create more educational, training and career opportunities for its trainees.

 Dr. Salman Mroueh

 Professor of Pediatrics and Pediatric Pulmonology